 St. Louis Brain Injury Lawyer & Brain Injury Attorney

 Car accident injuries that a driver may sustain can vary from mild to severe.
-When it comes to a brain injury, the consequences and long-term repercussions are typically far greater than other types of injuries.
+When it comes to a brain injury, the consequences and long-term repercussions are typically far more significant than other types of injuries.
 Traumatic brain injuries are common in car accidents.
-Due to the nature of inertia, when the car stops suddenly and the passengers don’t, they can easily collide with the dashboard or window.
+Due to the nature of inertia, when the car stops suddenly, and the passengers don’t, they can easily collide with the dashboard or window.
 When the impact is hard enough, the sustained traumatic brain injury can cause disability for a lifetime.

 Seek Medical Attention ASAP

 Seeking medical attention is imperative – not just to know the extent of your brain injury, but also to prove a chain of causation for your car accident case.
-Your St. Louis car accident attorney will need the documentation either when they are negotiating for a settlement with the insurance company, or if the case should proceed to court, to get you all that you are entitled to.
+Your St. Louis car accident attorney will need the documentation either when they are negotiating for a settlement with the insurance company, or if the case should proceed to court, to get you all that you are entitled to receive.

 The treatment for a brain injury is usually very expensive, and often involves multiple surgeries and months of rehabilitation.